vandrada/csb/parallel/README.md

 * `varscan_location`: the location of the VarScan jar.

 ### Options
-* `--n-bam`: the number of bam files to process in parallel.
+* `--n-bam`: the number of BAM files to process in parallel.
 The default value is two.
-* `--n-regions`: the number of regions in each bam file to process in parallel.
+* `--n-regions`: the number of regions in each BAM file to process in parallel.
 The default value is two.

 ## Examples

     dispatch /home/You/DirectoryWithBams mpileup2snp /home/You/VarScan.jar

-Will run `chromo_split` on two bam files in `DirectoryWithBams` in parallel.
+Will run `chromo_split` on two BAM files in `DirectoryWithBams` in parallel.
 `chromo_split` will process two regions in parallel, resulting in a total of four processes running.

     dispatch /home/You/DirectoryWithBams mpileup2snp /home/You/VarScan.jar --n-bam=3

-Will run `chromo_split` on three bam files in `DirectoryWithBams` in parallel.
+Will run `chromo_split` on three BAM files in `DirectoryWithBams` in parallel.
 `chormo_split` will process two regions in parallel, resulting in a total of six processes running.

 ## Notes
-* A `varscan.conf` file and a `samtools.conf` file is expected to be in the directory with the bam files.
+* A `varscan.conf` file and a `samtools.conf` file is expected to be in the directory with the BAM files.

 * The arguments passed to `chromo_split` by default are: `--verbose`, `--with-pipe`, and `--n-procs=2`.